-- Q21: If the candidate identifies errors or omissions in the submitted election return before the deadline for submission of election return, can he/she make amendments? - Q22: If a candidate has identified error(s) and/or false statement(s) in his/her election return on his/her own after the submission deadline of the election return, what should he/she do?
+- Q22: If a candidate identifies errors or omissions in the submitted election return before the deadline for submission of election return, can he/she make amendments? - Q23: If a candidate has identified error(s) and/or false statement(s) in his/her election return on his/her own after the submission deadline of the election return, what should he/she do?